RobGrootjen/traffic-fatalities-per-country/README.md

 ##### Processing
 The data was scraped and cleaned up with a script called "process.py" which will be located in the process folder of this repo.

-##### Extras
-* There is a requirements.txt with all the Python 3x libraries needed included in the repo

 ##### Necessary python libraries for this:
 * bs4
 * csv